How to Get Bitbucket Reports on Developer Activity

 Choosing developer activity metrics

 The first step on the path to getting the right reports on developer activity is understanding what metrics are important to your team.
 A good candidate here is a metric that can provide insight into the process you are looking to evaluate or improve.
-For example, for teams looking to streamline their code review process, metrics like cycle time and number of approved pull requests will likely be helpful.
-Similarly, if a team is looking to understand the activity patterns of individual engineers, metrics, like commit frequency or the number of added PR comments, might be of interest.
+For example, for teams looking to streamline their code review process, metrics like pull request resolution time and number of pull request comments will likely be helpful.
+Similarly, if a team is looking to understand the activity patterns of individual engineers, metrics like commit frequency or the number of added lines of code might be of interest.

 Here is a list of some of the metrics that can be easily tracked in Bitbucket reports available with the Awesome Graphs app: